hertie-data-science-lab/ds01-infra/docs-user/reference/commands/project-commands.md

 # Project Commands

-Commands for project initialization and setup.
+Commands for project initialisation and setup.

 ---